 Each year the Graham Boeckh Foundation awards $25,000 to one researcher in the area of psychiatry who is making an outstanding contribution in the field.
 GBF established the Dr. Samarthji Lal award for mental health research in 2010 in honour of the late Dr. Lal, a distinguished psychiatrist and researcher.

-The nominations for the 2017 Dr. Samarthji Lal award for mental health research are now open.
+The nominations for the 2017 Dr. Samarthji Lal award for mental health research are now closed.

 About the Award